younghkb/piconot/README.md

 This assignment asks you to re-design the syntax of an existing language (Picobot) and to implement your syntax as both an internal and external DSL.
 The goals of this assignment are to:
-   - learn how to design a brand-new syntax,
+   - learn how to design a brand-new syntax
-   - get some experience implementing a language the **wrong way**.
+   - get some experience implementing a language the **wrong way**
-   - get some experience implementing an external DSL (the _right_ way, we hope) About implementing a language the wrong way:  You'll probably design a syntax that is either difficult to implement internally and  perhaps requires significant implementation effort on your part.  **This is good!** It's good to
+   - get some experience implementing an external DSL (the _right_ way, we hope)

+About implementing a language the wrong way:  You'll probably design a syntax that is either difficult to implement internally and  perhaps requires significant implementation effort on your part.  **This is good!** It's good to